Subathra-15/Data-Visualization-with-Python/Basic Visualization/README.md

-This folder contains code that demonstrates basic plottings such as line plots,area plots,histogram and bar charts
+This folder contains code demonstrating basic plots such as line plots,area plots,histogram and bar charts.